 Abarim Publications' online Biblical Greek Dictionary

 - The noun βουλευτης (bouleutes), meaning a councilman.
-In the New Testament this word is used only to describe a member of the Sanhedrin (Matthew 15:43, Luke 23:50).
+In the New Testament this word is used only to describe a member of the Sanhedrin (Mark 15:43 and Luke 23:50 only).

 - Together with the preposition παρα (para), meaning near or nearby, or in this case askew: the verb παραβουλευομαι (parabouleuomai), meaning to sidestep counsel.
 This verb occurs only in Philippians 2:30, where Paul describes Epaphroditus as going against the intuitions of his own spirit to complete the work of Christ, whatever that might mean.

-- Together with the preposition συν (sun), meaning together or with: the verb συμβουλευω (sumbouleuo), meaning to counsel with or advise someone (John 18:14, Revelation 3:18).
+- Together with the preposition συν (sun), meaning together or with: the verb συμβουλευω (sumbouleuo), meaning to counsel with or advise someone.
+This verb occurs 5 times; see full concordance.

-- Together with the preposition επι (epi), meaning on or upon: the noun επιβουλη (epiboule), meaning a scheme or plot (Acts 9:24, 20:3).
+- Together with the preposition επι (epi), meaning on or upon: the noun επιβουλη (epiboule), meaning a scheme or plot.
+This noun is used 4 times; see full concordance.

 - Again together with the preposition συν (sun), meaning together or with: the noun συμβουλος (sumboulos), meaning counselor (Romans 11:34 only).
 From this word derives:

 Obviously closely related to the above (it either derives from the above or vice versa) the verb βουλομαι (boulomai) means to wish or want, but in a passive, contemplative sense: to have a mind to, as opposed to the verb θελω (thelo) which specifies a desire that is subsequently acted upon.